eric-cc-su/eric-cc-su.github.io/_posts/2015-06-15-why-apple-has-the-mac.md

  definitely a Mac if their company targets iOS or OS X. I suppose I should address the argument about Macs holding back Apple's innovation and I'll say this:

  **No, Macs are not holding back Apple.
-Computers may not be the most glamorous thing anymore, but Apple still defines the PC market and they need them to create the rest of their products.**
+PCs may not be the most glamorous thing anymore, but Apple still defines the PC market and they need them to create the rest of their products.**

 I would also like to address his statement "Is it really a good idea for Apple to continue to put resources against